-Above is my hobbies list where I collected some of my most important interests and.
+Above is my hobbies list where I collected some of my most important interests and activities.

 Willpower is something that enables most other activities.
 Writing is the skill that helps me achieve the work goals that in turn let me focus on the other things I love to do.

 But sometimes you may start something completely different that helps you break out from established roles.
 Take up knitting or yoga or something else that is far away from your current experience.
 Finding a hobby that is unrelated to your other activities can help you get out of the rut.